R Excel Tutorial: How to Read and Write xlsx files in R

 How to Install R Packages

-Now, before we continue with this Excel in R tutorial we are going to learn how to install the needed packages.
-In this post, we are going to use tidyverses readxl and the xlsx package to read xlsx files to dataframes.
+Now, before we continue with this Excel in R tutorial, we will learn how to install the needed packages.
+This post will use tidyverses readxl and the xlsx package to read xlsx files to dataframes.

-Note, we are mainly using xlsx, in this post, because readxl cannot write Excel files, only import them into R.
+Note that we are mainly using xlsx in this post because readxl cannot write Excel files, only import them into R.

 # Install tidyverse